burst-bao/Keyboard/104/README.md

 - fully open-source:

-  This repository stores the project for FPGA only. **PCB** and other resources are stored in Baidu Netdisk with different type of keyboard, see [home page](https://github.com/volatile-static/Keyboard) for details.
+  This repository stores the project for FPGA only. **PCBs** and other resources are stored in Baidu Netdisk with different type of keyboard, see [home page](https://github.com/volatile-static/Keyboard) for details.

 - full n-key rollover:

-  Each switch in matrix connects to a Schottky diode in series, which will realize fundamental full n-key rollover taking advantage of PS/2 protocol.
+  Each switch in the matrix connects to a Schottky diode in series, which will realize truly full n-key rollover taking advantage of PS/2 protocol.

 - fully-parallel LED driver: